<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > 2.2 Mechanism-Editor: > Force elements |

 On-line Tutorial: Tutorial 13: Forces Introduction

-The Force toolbar is to the right of the graphic-area.
+The Force toolbar is to the right of the graphics-area.

 FORCE |